ljw1004/csharpspec/csharp/lexical-structure.md

 A regular string literal consists of zero or more characters enclosed in double quotes, as in `"hello"`, and may include both simple escape sequences (such as `\t` for the tab character), and hexadecimal and Unicode escape sequences.

 A verbatim string literal consists of an `@` character followed by a double-quote character, zero or more characters, and a closing double-quote character.
 A simple example is `@"hello"`.
-In a verbatim string literal, the characters between the delimiters are interpreted verbatim, the only exception being a *quote-escape-sequence*.
+In a verbatim string literal, the characters between the delimiters are interpreted verbatim, the only exception being a *quote_escape_sequence*.
 In particular, simple escape sequences, and hexadecimal and Unicode escape sequences are not processed in verbatim string literals.
 A verbatim string literal may span multiple lines.

 ```antlr
 string_literal